danham78/danham78/README.md

 * [Budget App](https://github.com/danham78/budget_app) - for keeping track of spends.
 Also includes a nice little bar chart visualisation function
 * [Shape Calculator](https://github.com/danham78/shape_calculator) - an OOP excercise
-* [Probability Calculator](https://github.com/danham78/prob_calculator) - designed to approximate probability by repeating an experiment
+* [Probability Calculator](https://github.com/danham78/prob_calculator) - designed to approximate probability by repeating an experiment and projets from the Hyperion Dev Data Science Fundamentals Bootcamp including:
+* [watch_next](https://github.com/danham78/watch_next) - an exercise in NLP
+*

 <!--
 **danham78/danham78** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.